Debt Consolidation Calculator

 - A proposed consolidation loan: one new APR and one new term (years) applied to the combined balances.

-Minimum inputs: enter at least one existing debt (balance, APR, years remaining) plus the consolidation loan APR and term.
-Optional rows can be left blank.
+Minimum inputs: at least one existing debt (balance, APR, years remaining) plus the consolidation loan's APR and term.
+If a debt is truly interest-free, enter 0 for its APR—the calculator handles a zero rate as simple principal ÷ months.

 How the calculations work (formulas)